IBM/tfjs-web-app/README.md

 The user can choose to dismiss the update, or if the API call fails, then the locally saved model will continue to be used.

+#### Deploy on IBM Cloud

+Deployment of the production app on the IBM Cloud is easy.
+Instructions can be found [here](doc/cloud-deploy.md).

 ## Links

 * [TensorFlow.js](https://www.tensorflow.org/js)